jupyter/dashboards_bundlers/README.md

 ## Install It

 First, make sure you have satisfied the prerequisites above, including any steps required to install and activate the `jupyter_dashboards` and `jupyter_cms` Notebook extensions.
+Follow the steps in the [jupyter_dashboards](https://github.com/jupyter-incubator/dashboards#dashboard-layout-and-preview) and [jupyter_cms](https://github.com/jupyter-incubator/contentmanagement#install-it) READMEs.

-In Jupyter Notebook 4.2, you can install and activate all features of the extension in two commands like so:
+Then, in Jupyter Notebook 4.2, you can install and activate all features of the extension in two commands like so:

 ```bash
 # install the python package